Vanclief/foundry-tutorial/README.md

 ### Deploying a Smart Contract

-1. Deploy and veryfy the `FoundryToken` to Goerli.
+1. Deploy and verify the `FoundryToken` to Goerli.

 [Step by step solution](./solutions/deploying.md)